adarshkumarsingh83/kubernetes/springboot-kubernetes-elasticsearch-kibana/README.md

 * $ kubectl cluster-info
 * $ kubectl apply -f $(pwd)/kubernates/elasticsearch.yml
 * $ kubectl get all
+* To list the available elastic web services  localhost:9200
 * To list the available elastic web services  localhost:9200/_cat
 * To list the available index on the elastic  localhost:9200/_cat/indices
 ----